Echo-Ji/STDEN/README.md

-# STDEN
+# Spatio-Temporal Differential Equation Netwoek

-This is the implementation of Spatio-temporal Differential Equation Network (STDEN) in the following paper:
+This is a Pytroch implementation of Spatio-temporal Differential Equation Network (STDEN) for physics-guided traffic flow prediction, as described in our paper:
-Jiahao Ji, Jingyuan Wang, Zhe Jiang, Jiawei Jiang, and Hu Zhang, Towards Physics-guided Neural Networks for Traffic Flow Prediction, AAAI 2022.
+Jiahao Ji, Jingyuan Wang, Zhe Jiang, Jiawei Jiang, and Hu Zhang, **STDEN: Towards Physics-guided Neural Networks for Traffic Flow Prediction**, AAAI 2022.

 The training framework of this project comes from [chnsh](https://github.com/chnsh/DCRNN_PyTorch).
 Thanks a lot :)